xenon615/form-a/Readme.md

 ```

-And finally, processing the form submission
+And finally, processing the form submission (for forms submitted by AJAX)

 ```php